tweag/rules_nixpkgs/toolchains/go/README.md

 <p>

 An expression for a Nix environment derivation.
+Takes precedence over attribute_path.

 </p>
 </td>